Guide to IASTU-HPC2

 One can install packages in conda env by conda install --file requirements.txt.

-For packages only available to pip, please refer to this article on possible conflict issues and solution workflows.
+For packages only available to pip, please refer to on possible conflict issues and solution workflows.

 To use conda env in sbatch, one only need call python binary as /home/<user>/.conda/envs/<conda-env>/bin/python, this is enough for activate the conda env.